Factsheet: Domestic travel between Norfolk Island and mainland Australia

 What is the time difference between mainland Australia and Norfolk Island?

 Norfolk Island is one hour ahead of Australian Eastern Standard Time (AEST).
-Daylight saving is not observed on Norfolk Island.
+Daylight saving is observed on Norfolk Island.

 How do I get to Norfolk Island?